Minneapolis paid more than $3.3 million in police overtime in wake of George Floyd's death

-The state’s largest police force tapped 822 of its 855 sworn officers to pull extended shifts during that pay period since May 25, where the department averaged more than 3,600 overtime hours per day, according to a Star Tribune analysis of payroll data.
+The state's largest police force tapped 822 of its 855 sworn officers to pull extended shifts during that pay period starting the week of May 25, when the department averaged more than 3,600 overtime hours per day, according to a Star Tribune analysis of payroll data.

 "It was all hands on deck," police spokesman John Elder said of the riots that engulfed south Minneapolis in May.
 "We had people working 18 and 20 hours a day."